-- 60. Moreover, as explained below, it is doubtful that Mr. XXXX would be able to obtain any employment in Colombia better than that of the lowest-paid common laborer.
+45. Moreover, as explained below, there is no way that Mr. XXXX would be able to obtain any employment in Colombia better than that of the lowest-paid common laborer.
 International and Colombian companies simply will not hire homosexuals, out of both homophobia and fear that they will lose many if not most of their clients/customers.
-Small business owners and shopkeepers would be even more afraid of the consequences of hiring a homosexual. - 61.
-In addition, Mr. XXXX and his partner will find it almost impossible to obtain housing.
-Owners of apartments and houses will simply not rent to homosexuals, particularly to a homosexual couple.
-Should they find a place to rent or buy, their neighbors will make it almost impossible for them to live their lives, even to the extent of attacking them physically or killing them. - 62.
-I question whether Mr. XXXX and his partner would be welcome to stay with Mr. XXXX's family.
+Small business owners and shopkeepers would be even more afraid of the consequences of hiring a homosexual.
+As Mr. XXXX notes: